How Parents Can Talk to Kids About Wildfires and Natural Disasters (2026 Guide)

 • Teenagers: Withdrawal from friends and family; changes in appetite or sleep; increased risk-taking behavior; expressions of hopelessness.

-Final Thoughts: Moving Forward with Hope and Resilience
+Moving Forward with Hope and Resilience

-Talking to your children about the wildfires is a difficult but essential conversation.
+Talking to your children about wildfires is a difficult but essential conversation.
 It is an opportunity to strengthen your bond and build their emotional resilience for the future.

 For Further Reading and Support